 My research has covered a range of topics including poverty dynamics, market participation, land ownership, fertilizer subsidies, farm productivity, value chain analysis, cost/benefit analysis, structural transformation, and the disparate distribution of productive assets between men and women.
-Recently I have been pioneering ways to study farm management in Malawi, specifically the interactions between farmers and the characteristics of their soils.
+Recently I have been focusing on new ways to study farm management in Malawi, specifically the interactions between farmers and the characteristics of their soils.
 This has allowed me to develop unique experience combining site-specific soil property measurements, remote sensing, and farm survey data to understand the adoption and impacts of regenerative farm management practices.
 I have also contributed to the broader literature on multivariate statistics and I am the author of the "craggit" package in Stata, which is used across a wide range of disciplines to estimate double-hurdle models.

 In my work as an economist I've been honored to receive the 2009 Best Thesis Award from Michigan State University's Agricultural Economics Department; the 2009 award for best article in Agricultural Economics, the flagship journal of the International Association of Agricultural Economists; The 2013 Horizon Ribbon Award, from Washington College (my alma mater); the 2017 Bruce Gardner Memorial Prize for Applied Policy Analysis awarded by the Agricultural and Applied Economics Association; and in 2019 I was named an "Outstanding Reviewer" for The American Journal of Agricultural Economics.